🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 PlanPriceBest For

-Free trial: Yes — NaturalReader offers an extensive free version.
-The free version allows unlimited use of free voices, 20 minutes per day of premium voices, and 5 minutes per day of plus voices.
+Free plan details: The free version allows unlimited use of free voices, 20 minutes per day of premium voices, and 5 minutes per day of plus voices.

-Money-back guarantee: Yearly subscribers can request a refund for up to 30 days.
-Monthly subscribers can request a refund for up to 14 days after the start date.
+Money-back guarantee: Monthly subscribers may request a refund for up to 14 days.
+Yearly subscribers get up to 30 days after the subscription start or renewal date.

-📌 Note: All subscriptions auto-renew.
-But users can turn this off at any time.
-Cancelling a subscription will not automatically start a refund.
-You must request it separately.
+📌 Note: All subscriptions are set to auto-renew.
+You can turn this off at any time.
+Cancelling a subscription does not automatically start a refund.
+You must request one separately.

 NaturalReader Pricing